Mucha-B/LeetCode/README.md

-# Code_Challenges
+# LeetCode Challenges

-# Code Challenges from different sites and my solutions
+# Code Challenges from different sites and my weird solutions

 # Other people's solutions too